December 22, 2020• NaN minute read

 This central hub of reports should bring together priority data from each business unit to help teams answer their questions and shorten the data team’s “help request” queue.

 Data featured could include purchases, users, and website traffic.
-The important thing is that Core Concepts reflects what’s unique to your business.
+The important thing is that Core Concepts reflect what’s unique to your business.
 This means partnering with domain experts to see what teams are asking and selecting data at the root of their questions.
-We’ll expand on this in our webinar January 12, 2021.
+We’ll expand on this in our webinar.